businessdatasolutions/whiteboard/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas or improvements, please open an issue or submit a pull request.
+If you have ideas, improvements, or new features, please open an issue or submit a pull request.

 ## Acknowledgments